jamespro/timeleft/README.md

   * need logins for calendars?
 * Can use the todo-mvc-auth to save user settings to MongoDB (uses EJS though)

+### Technical Problems to Solve
+* **NOTE!
+AS BREAKS AND MEETINGS PASS, THEY NO LONGER NEED TO BE SUBTRACTED FROM YOUR AVAILABLE TIME!!**
+  * So do we need to know the start/end times of each thing that is being removed?
+  * How do we remove part of the time? e.g. if it is halfway through lunch, only 30 minutes have passed but not the whole thing?
+* If I generate a new block for each hour of time, plus one for partial hour, it will illustrate number of hours
+  * or do this with background?
+SVG background?
+But I'd want it to scale

 ### Plan: MVP
 * countdown timer
 * hard-code values:
-  * start of day: default: 8am
+  * start of day: default: 9am
-  * end of day: default: 10pm
+  * end of day: default: 9pm
   * total break time default: 4.0
     * lunch: 1
     * dinner: 2